gdbooks/3DCollisions/Chapter1/closest_point_sphere.md

+# WIP, This page is still being worked on!

 # Closes Point On Sphere

 Finding the closest point on a sphere can be just as useful as knowing if a point is inside a sphere or not.
 The closest point on sphere is often used for AI, Physics simuation and special effects.